ecliptik/ecliptik.github.io/_posts/2021-01-31-Making-a-Gopherhole-and-Phlog.md

 1 directory, 2 files
 ```

-Just a symlink to my `~/.who-is` (which is used on RTC as a profile) as an about page, a link to my Phlog, and a link back to the RTC gopherhole.
-The `gophermap` for this was simple enough.
+The about page is a symlink to my `~/.who-is` (which is used on RTC as a profile), a link to the Phlog dir, a web link to the www page, and a link back to the RTC gopherhole.
+The `gophermap` for this was simple.

 ```
 Welcome to ecliptik's Gopherhole